 ExpanDrive is a powerful client that lets you connect 2 or even multiple Google Drive accounts at the same time on Mac and Windows and Linux.
 Google’s Backup and Sync client and File Stream client are only able to connect to a single GSuite account.

 Version 7.0.17 for Mac, Windows and Linux

 Released June 11th, 2019

-ExpanDrive supports macOS 10.9 or newer, Linux and Microsoft Windows 7 through Windows 10.
+ExpanDrive runs on Microsoft Windows 7 through Windows 10.
 Windows Server is also supported as well as RDP/Terminal services environments.
 ExpanDrive can isolate multiple users logged into the same machine so they each have their own view of cloud storage.